mattmaas/extended_openai_conversation/README.md

-# Tool use fixes for Extended OpenAI Conversation custom component
+# Tool use fixes for Extended OpenAI Conversation

 This fork of **Extended OpenAI Conversation for Home Assistant** fixes tool compatibility after recent API updates, providing more functionality and error handling while staying current with OpenAI's rapidly evolving API.